gemc/home/_includes/notes/output-note.md

 **gstreamer**

-The `gstreamer` option allows select the name and format of the output.
+The `gstreamer` option selects the output name and format.
 Run `gemc help gstreamer` to check its documentation:

 	-gstreamer=<sequence> ......: define a gstreamer output